Higher-dimensional study of extensions via torsors: Abstract

 \section{Abstract}

 Let $\ES$ be a site.
-First we define the 3-category of torsors under a Picard $\ES$-2-stack and we furnish \begin{enumerate} \item a parametrization of the equivalence classes of objects, 1-arrows, 2-arrows and 3-arrows of the 3-category of torsors under a Picard $\ES$-2-stack by the cohomology groups $\HH^i\big({\mathrm{R}}\Gamma(-)\big)$ of the derived functor of the functor of global sections, and \item a geometrical description of the cohomology groups $\HH^i\big({\mathrm{R}}\Gamma(-)\big)$ applied to length 3 complexes of abelian sheaves via torsors under a Picard $\ES$-2-stack. \end{enumerate} Then we describe extensions of Picard $\ES$-2-stacks in term of torsors under a Picard $\ES$-2-stack which are endowed with a group law on the fibers.
-As a consequence of such a description we get an explicit right resolution of the 3-category of extensions of Picard $\ES$-2-stacks in terms of 3-categories of torsors under a Picard $\ES$-2-stack.
-Using the dictionary between the derived category $\der$ of abelian sheaves on $\ES$ and the category of Picard $\ES$-2-stacks, we rewrite this categorical right resolution in homological terms.
+First we define the 3-category of torsors under a Picard $\ES$-2-stack and we compute its homotopy groups.
+Using calculus of fractions we define also a pure algebraic analogue of the 3-category of torsors under a Picard $\ES$-2-stack.
+Then we describe extensions of Picard $\ES$-2-stacks as torsors endowed with a group law on the fibers.
+As a consequence of such a description, we show that any Picard $\ES$-2-stack admits a canonical free partial left resolution that we compute explicitly.
+Moreover we get an explicit right resolution of the 3-category of extensions of Picard $\ES$-2-stacks in terms of 3-categories of torsors.
+Using the homological interpretation of Picard $\ES$-2-stacks, we rewrite this three categorical dimensions higher right resolution in the derived category $\der$ of abelian sheaves on $\ES$.